tensorflow/tfjs-converter/README.md

 * `model.json` (the two above, in a single file)
 * `group1-shard\*of\*` (collection of binary weight files)

+For `keras` input files, the converter generates `model.json` and sharded weight files.
+For other input formats, it generates the other three.

 For example, here is the MobileNet model converted and served in following location: